ardakrgz/RNA-seq-DESeq-Workflow/README.md

 top_genes_ids <- rownames(head(results_cleaned[order(results_cleaned$padj), ], 30))

 # Subset the transformed count matrix to get the data for these top 30 genes
-# We remove the version number from the 'vsd' rownames to match our IDs
 vsd_matrix <- assay(vsd)
 rownames(vsd_matrix) <- gsub("\\..*", "", rownames(vsd_matrix))
 mat <- vsd_matrix[top_genes_ids, ]